derniercri/packages/README.md

 ## Installation

-To be able to install any of the packages here, you have to follow a few more steps.
+Since the packages are stored into [Github Packages](https://github.com/features/packages), you have to follow a few more steps to make it work.

 1. In a command line, type